PostHog/posthog.com/contents/blog/five-essential-posthog-apps.md

 OK, so this app isn’t truly essential for all teams — but if you’re fussy about trailing slashes (or if other tools in your stack are case sensitive), the URL normalizer is a lifesaver.
 It enables you to customize how URLs are formatted, converting them all to lower case and stripping all trailing slashes by default.

-Another reason to love the URL normalizer is that it wasn’t built by the PostHog team, but by a member of the community who was inspired by our open-source approach.
+Another reason to love the URL normalizer is that it wasn’t built by the PostHog team, but by a member of the community who was inspired by our open source approach.
 Big thanks to Mark Bennet for his hard work on this!

 > 💡**PostHog Tip:** Interested in seeing how this app was made?
 Check [the source code](https://github.com/PostHog/posthog-url-normalizer-plugin) to get ideas about building your own apps!